-On August 8, 1588 Elizabeth visited her military headquarters at Tilbury and was told there that the danger of invasion was past.
+On August 8, 1588, Elizabeth visited her military headquarters at Tilbury and was told there that the danger of invasion was passed.
 The relieved queen addressed her forces, saying: I know that I have the body of a weak and feeble woman, but I have the heart and stomach of a king.

 Have you been to the places where I keep snow and hail,

 Until I use them to punish and conquer nations?

 From where does lightning leap, or the east wind blow?